MicrosoftDocs/connected-spaces/articles/get-started.md

 # Get started with Dynamics 365 Connected Store (public preview)

 Welcome to the public preview of Microsoft Dynamics 365 Connected Store!
-This article describes the steps required to acquire, install, configure, and use  Dynamics 365 Connected Store.
+This article describes how Connected Store works, and the overall process for acquiring, installing, configuring, and using Connected Store.

 ## How Dynamics 365 Connected Store works